 - Standard systems include 3 probes per tool.

 - Colinear laser sensors determine the panel thickness by measuring the panel height on top and bottom.
-As such, vertical movement/bounce of the panel does not affect the measurement, b
+As such, vertical movement/bounce of the panel does not affect the measurement, because the delta height measurement accounts for the height offset.

 - The software deduces bow, warp, and TTV measurements from the individual height measurements.